‘One Piece’ Chapter 933 Spoilers: Komurasaki’s Death, Shogun Orochi’s Devil Fruit Power Revealed!

 One Piece Chapter 933 started with Shogun Orochi transforming into a multi-headed snake.
 It was revealed that Shogun Orochi’s devil fruit is Zoan Mythical Beast-type Snake Snake Fruit Model Yamata No Orochi.
 All the heads of Orochi have different personalities.
 Despite the outrageous thing Komurasaki did to him, Shogun Orochi is still willing to forgive the most beautiful courtesan in the Wano Country.

 Unfortunately, Komurasaki refused to apologize and bend her knee for Shogun Orochi.
 Komurasaki’s stubbornness angered Shogun Orochi, who started attacking everyone near him, including his own men.
-One of Shogun Orochi’s snakeheads succeeded to capture Komurasaki.
+One of Shogun Orochi’s snakeheads succeeded in capturing Komurasaki.
 Toko, who continues to laugh despite all the things that are happening inside Shogun Orochi’s mansion, asked Robin to save Komurasaki.
-However, Robin is also in huge trouble as the Oniwabanshu finally found her.
+However, Robin is also in huge trouble, as the Oniwabanshu finally found her.

-Robin was near to be cornered by the Oniwabanshu when Brook appeared in his ghost form.
+Robin was close to being cornered by the Oniwabanshu when Brook appeared in his ghost form.
 In the latest chapter of One Piece, the Oniwabanshu thought that Brook is the “starting skeleton spirit.”
 Brook scared everyone in the mansion, including Toko.
 Robin attacked the enemies using her devil fruit power and prepared to escape.

 ニュース｜アニメ『ONE PIECE』の現場から更新！2月17日放送873話「起死回生 最強の援軍ジェルマ!」アフレコ現場より #onepiece https://t.co/quAVYDRobp pic.twitter.com/IdNyKQlhK8